-The County received and receipted \$1,437,275.29 in HOME Program Income and successfully expended \$797,234.51 of this Program Income.
-The entirety of this Program Income was used to benefit eligible low-income beneficiaries.
+The County received and receipted \$894,655 in HOME Program Income.
+The entirety of this Program Income will be used to benefit eligible low-income beneficiaries.
 These funds were used to rehabilitate existing dilapidated homes and sell them to low income buyers through the County's GAP program, who would not otherwise be able to afford their first home.
-In addition, a large amount of this PI was used on the Victory Gardens affordable housing project which will provide permanent housing to 49 homeless veterans.

 Describe other actions taken to foster and maintain affordable housing.
-91.220(k) (STATES ONLY: Including the coordination of LIHTC with the development of affordable housing).
-91.320(j)
+24 CFR 91.220(k) (STATES ONLY: Including the coordination of LIHTC with the development of affordable housing).
+24 CFR 91.320(j)